iryanto95/chatmon/README.md

 ## Note
 - Gemini API on free tier only allows 15 prompts per minute
 - Currently email is case sensitive and has no verification
+- Alert notifications can be suppressed, will be migrated over to toast or other apporaches